-College Policy G.3: Acceptable Use Policy for Computing Resources MCC follows the CCSNH IT Acceptable Use Policy (below) which contains guidelines regarding the use of computing and networking facilities located at or operated by MCC.
+College Policy G.3: Acceptable Use Policy for Computing Resources MCC follows the CCSNH IT Acceptable Use Policy

+Contains guidelines regarding the use of computing and networking facilities located at or operated by MCC.
 Coverage of this policy: If you are using any computer equipment (including but not limited to computers, storage devices and media, network) owned by MCC you are subject to the terms and conditions of this policy.

-NOTE: The most current version of this policy can always be found at https://www.ccsnh.edu/sites/default/files/Acceptable%20Use%20Policy%20UPDATED%20FEB%202018.pdf
+NOTE: The most current version of this policy can always be found at https://92896ea6.rocketcdn.me/wp-content/uploads/2024/08/System-Policy-500-Facilities-2024-AUG-20.pdf